Dent Island (New Zealand): Flora

+Fauna

+Dent Island is a predator-free haven, having never been colonized by introduced rats (Rattus norvegicus) or cats (Felis catus) that devastated the main Campbell Island's native wildlife.
+The island forms part of the Campbell Islands group, designated as an Important Bird Area (IBA) by BirdLife International due to its role in supporting significant populations of breeding seabirds, including several globally threatened species.
+Seabird breeding on Dent Island centers on burrowing species, with extensive colonies of white-chinned petrels (Procellaria aequinoctialis) utilizing the island's soil for nesting burrows, a refuge from predation pressures on the nearby main Campbell Island.

+The island is a key refuge for the critically endangered Campbell Island teal (Anas nesiotis), a flightless duck endemic to the region.
+Translocation efforts by the Department of Conservation have supported recovery, with the total population across the Campbell group estimated at 400–600 as of 2015.
+Among terrestrial endemics, the Campbell snipe (Coenocorypha aucklandica subspecies), a ground-dwelling bird adapted to the island's rugged, rocky terrain and tussock grasslands, persists as one of the rarest avian survivors in the region.

 Campbell teal

-The island is most famous for its Campbell teal, which was thought to have been extinct for more than 100 years until a small group was rediscovered there in 1975.
+The island is most famous for its Campbell teal, which was thought to have been extinct for more than 100 years until a small group was rediscovered there in 1975 by a Wildlife Service expedition led by Rodney Russ.
 Dent Island is free from predators, especially the rats whose introduction on Campbell Island led to the extinction of the teal there.
+At the time of rediscovery, the population was estimated at fewer than 50 individuals.
 However, the suitable habitat for the teal on Dent Island is much more limited than its 26 ha area would suggest, because a large area of the island is bare rock.

-The Campbell teal conservation programme started in 1984 when four birds were transferred from Dent Island to the Pukaha / Mount Bruce National Wildlife Centre.
+The Campbell teal conservation programme started in 1984 when four birds (one female and three males) were transferred from Dent Island to the Pukaha / Mount Bruce National Wildlife Centre.
+In 1990, an additional seven birds (three females and four males) were captured from Dent Island for translocation and captive breeding, bringing the total removed to 11 individuals to support recovery efforts.
 In 1997, a census carried out on Dent Island showed that its Campbell teal population had declined to dangerous levels with only three birds being found.

 However, the conservation and breeding has been very successful, and in recent years many teals have been reintroduced onto Campbell Island itself, where there is now a population of over a hundred.
-Rats were eventually eradicated from Campbell Island in 2001.
+Rats were eventually eradicated from Campbell Island in 2001, and the island's rat-free status was confirmed in 2006.
+Between 2004 and 2006, 159 captive-raised teal were released directly onto Campbell Island, with monitoring confirming high survival rates and rapid adaptation.
+The species, now classified as Vulnerable by the IUCN, has seen its wild population grow to over 400 individuals (as of 2012), underscoring the islet's ecological importance in species recovery.